Clarivate-LSPS/tMDataLoader/README.md

 	psql -d transmart -f migrations.sql
 	psql -d transmart -f permissions.sql
 	psql -d transmart -f procedures.sql

+You should connect to database with user `tm_dataloader` (default password is `tm_dataloader` as well, but it is highly recommended to change the default password).
+You can use any other user as well, but you should care about permissions.

 PREPARING DATA FOR UPLOAD
 =========================